Erden Eruç: Indian Ocean, Africa and Mount Kilimanjaro

 Eruç began bicycling across the continent twelve days later on 2 May with a side excursion to prepare for and climb Mount Kilimanjaro in Tanzania, the third peak of his Six Summits Project, from 8 to 15 June 2011.
-His climbing party of more than a dozen people, including his wife and his 78-year-old father Cemal Eruç, summitted the mountain on 14 June.
+His climbing party of more than a dozen people, including his wife and his 78-year-old father Cemal Eruç, summited the mountain on 14 June.

 While bicycling in northern Mozambique, Eruç had crashed his bicycle several times on an unexpectedly sandy road.
 On 26 June 2011, Eruç crashed over rumble strips in Kabuku, Tanzania while avoiding a passing bus.
 His bicycle was not damaged but his GPS unit and Argos beacon were broken, his left thumb was hyperextended, and his right hip and right forearm had hit the pavement hard.
 After treating the wounds and taping his swollen thumb to his forefinger, Eruç continued southwestward through Zambia and Namibia.
 By 21 August he had reached the west coast of Africa.
 His rowboat had been transported, and then prepped and resupplied during a seven-week break.
 He departed from Lüderitz, Namibia on 10 October 2011.